 A wind of change at Amazon?

 Jeff Bezos and Amazon have publicly supported the new wave of BLM protests.
-The company has announced a $10 million donation to US organisations fighting to improve the lives of Black and African Americans.
-It is also implementing a one-year moratorium on police use of its software Rekognition which has been widely criticised for its racial bias.
+The company has announced a $10 million donation to US organizations fighting to improve the lives of Black and African Americans.
+It is also implementing a one-year moratorium on police use of its software Rekognition which has been widely criticized for its racial bias.